ibm-cloud-docs/openshift/openshift_cluster_plan_ha.md

 **How is my OpenShift master set up?** </br>
 When you create a cluster in a [multizone metro location](/docs/containers?topic=containers-regions-and-zones#zones), a highly available master is automatically deployed and three replicas are spread across the zones of the metro.
 For example, if the cluster is in `dal10`, `dal12`, or `dal13` zones, the replicas of the master are spread across each zone in the Dallas multizone metro.

 **Do I have to do anything so that the master can communicate with the workers across zones?**</br> In classic clusters, if you have multiple VLANs for your cluster, multiple subnets on the same VLAN, or a multizone classic cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
-To check whether VLAN spanning is already enabled, use the `ibmcloud oc vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
+To check whether VLAN spanning is already enabled, use the `ibmcloud oc vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).

 **Can I convert my single zone cluster to a multizone cluster?**</br>
 To convert a single zone cluster to a multizone cluster, your cluster must be set up in one of the supported [multizone metro locations](/docs/containers?topic=containers-regions-and-zones#zones).
 Classic clusters that are set up in a single zone data center cannot be converted to a multizone cluster.
 To convert a single zone cluster to a multizone cluster, see [Adding worker nodes by adding a zone to a worker pool](/docs/containers?topic=containers-add_workers#add_zone).